FIU-MOSAIC/NeuroTask_Modern/README.md

 Rather than patching over a fragile codebase, the team opted to start fresh. **NeuroTask_Modern** is designed as a forward-compatible solution, offering a cleaner development experience and serving as a maintainable reference for future contributors and researchers.

+## Getting Started

+Our project is a Flutter project using Firebase as a backend for storing data on users.
+Boot up your IDE (preferably VS code) and begin setting up the Flutter dev environment (heres a link on installing Flutter for VS code: https://docs.flutter.dev/tools/vs-code.)

+After you have a flutter dev environment set up properly with an Android or iOS emulator, clone the project and run ``flutter doctor`` to first identify everything is working properly and then ``flutter pub get`` to download all the necessary dependencies of the project.

+Lastly, make sure you have a device emulator setup.
+This project targets support for both iOS and Android devices so here are two resources for getting it setup on Android and iOS:
+   - https://docs.flutter.dev/get-started/install/windows/mobile Android studio for VS code
+   - https://docs.flutter.dev/get-started/install/macos/mobile-ios iOS emulation for Xcode
+To run the project, you'll first need to run your given emulator with ``flutter emulators --launch`` and then use ``flutter run``

+From there, you can being working on the project.

+### Dependencies
+Our main dependencies are GetX, Firebase Auth, Firebase Core, and Cloud Firestore.
+GetX is a tool that helps with managing/maintaining stateful widgets and routing for our project.
+The remaining Firebase packages enable us to have the project communicate with the Firebase database, manage the secure login/user-authentication, and store data from each user into the Firebase database.

+### Routing
+We built routing to be simple for developers to work with and to avoid tedious additions to our main menu.
+GetX enables us to have a two-step implementation for any new games implemented into the application:
+1. **First Add new page to getPages**
+   - In the ``main.dart`` file we utilize GetX's getMaterialApp to automatically manage accessing and loading pages access the getPages array where we will add any new page to the list.
+2. **Update the game registry**
+   - The ``game_registry.dart`` file is essentially a list of all the games implemented or not with all the important information needed for any other part of the project to access and utilize (like the main menu.)
+   - The registry includes important information like game title, icon, route, description, and a IsImplemented bool for the developers.
+   - Simply add the game with the necessary information and the game will work (assuming its implemented.)
+The main menu is an example of how this registry can be used to access all the games implemented without worry of future additions of new games.

 ## Developer Instructions

 This project follows a lightweight but disciplined development workflow to ensure code quality and maintainability, even in the absence of enforced repository rules.